 Step 1) Select The Fibonacci Retracement Tool

-While you may not have heard of it, the fibonacci retracement is one of the most popular tools in forex, which means it’s available on pretty much every trading or charting website out there.
+While you may not be familar, the Fibonacci retracement is one of the most popular tools in forex, which means it’s available on pretty much every trading or charting website out there.

 To select the tool on Tradingview – the site I use – click the 3rd icon down in the tool window…

-And then click the “Fib Retracement” from the drop down list.
+And then click “Fib Retracement” from the drop down list.

 Okay, now here’s where things get a bit tricky…

-The retracement tool calculates where the levels should be based on the prior price swing.
-So to mark the retracement levels correctly, you have to find the beginning and end of the swing the retracement is taking place on.
+The retracement tool calculates where the levels should appear using the prior price swing.
+So to mark the retracement levels correctly, you must find the beginning and end of the swing the retracement is taking place on.

-A swing is what’s created when the price rises or falls for a while before moving in the opposite direction.
+A swing forms when price rises or falls for a while before moving in the opposite direction.

 There are two types:

-Upswings – Swings that occur when price increases for an extended period after previously falling.
+Upswings – Swings created when price rises for an extended period after previously falling.

-Downswings – Swings that occur when price decreases for an extended period after previously rising.
+Downswings – Swings created when price falls for an extended period after previously rising.